hphelion/documentation/mc.compute.servers.manage.md

 ##About the image types## {#ImageTypes}

 When you create an image, you can do so using one of several different existing image types.
-When you [create a server](#Creating) your sever, you must select among one of these image types:
+When you [create a server](#Creating), you must select among one of these image types:

 **Public**
 :  User-uploaded images or custom images (for example, made from a snapshot of current images)